 In short, Averroes maintains that apparent conflicts between philosophy and scripture can be resolved by adopting metaphorical interpretations of scripture that skilled philosophers are capable of drawing.
-Although his position might be a little elitist—and might give too much credit to philosophers’ logical abilities—it offers a consistent way of resolving potential conflicts between philosophy and scripture.
-While Muslim followers of Averroes’ philosophy embraced his solution to this problem, it also had a great influence on Christian philosophers of the time called “Latin Averroists”, who modified it into a position called the doctrine of double truth.
+Although his position might be a little elitist, and might give too much credit to philosophers’ logical abilities, it offers a consistent way of resolving potential conflicts between philosophy and scripture.
+While Muslim followers of Averroes’ philosophy embraced his solution to this problem, it also had a great influence on Christian philosophers of the time called “Latin Averroists”, and some were interpreted as holding to a position called the doctrine of double truth.
 According to this position, there are two levels of truth, one in philosophy and one in religion, and what is true in philosophy could be false in religion, and vice versa.
 Again, suppose that scripture states that God created the world at a particular moment in time, while philosophy holds that it is eternal.
 The double truth doctrine maintains that each of these positions is true in its own realm, even though they contradict each other.
 Averroes himself never went this far, and suggests instead that there is really only one truth, which can be accessed differently by the masses, dogmatic theologians and philosophers.
 It is unclear whether any Latin Averroists actually held to the doctrine of double truth either.
 Nevertheless, in 1277, the doctrine was condemned by a local Church council in Paris which claimed such philosophers “pretend that there are things true according to philosophy, yet not true according to faith, as if there were two opposite truths.”

 Maimonides: Interpreting Scripture Non-Literally